hypertidy/L3bin/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows how to create a very low resolution L3 bin scheme, plot it and perform some queries.

 ``` r
 library(L3bin)